CephalofairGames/frosthaven-faq/index.md

 **Scenario 96** - <span class="hidden">The stairs are there for aesthetic reasons.
 The platform follows all normal corridor rules, and you can move on or off as you see fit.
 When the platform opens doors at the end of the round, newly revealed enemies do not activate.</span>

+**Scenario 97** - <span class="hidden">Notes - (1) Boss Special 2 triggers on its initiative, so the Program Director will not become an ally to the monsters until its turn.
+(2) If you play a monster ability card, only you, personally, become an ally to that monster.
+Other players (and the Program Director) are still its enemies for the turn.</span>

 **Scenario 99** - <span class="hidden">The enemies will always stay on the "1" tiles they are on, and will not move off of them, even to another "1" tile, unless forced.</span>

 **Scenario 101** - <span class="hidden">The "goal treasure tiles" have been replaced by numbered tokens due to component count issues.
 References to goal tiles refer to the numbered tokens.</span>